 If you had to guess, on average, how many snaps were being created each day, including both photos and videos, what would you guess?
 One million?
 Five hundred million?
 Believe it or not, you’d be way, way off base: in those same Q2 earnings we mentioned above, Snap Inc. reported more than three billion snaps are created per say, with both photos and videos being counted.
 Now, to be fair, it is unclear whether or not Snapchat is counting longer videos as multiple snaps when they report three billion snaps created each day (thus counting a minute-long video as six snaps), but honestly, it doesn’t really matter.
 Snapchat is clearly a mega-giant when it comes to user-created content.

 Stories Watched Per Day

 It’s tough to find exactly how many Snapchat Stories are made per day, but finding information on how many Snapchat Stories are actually watched is much easier.
 Our data is a few years old now, but Stories are reportedly viewed ten billion times per day.
 That number comes to us from 2017, which means that it’s likely only gone up since it was published.
 Stories are by far Snapchat’s most popular and successful feature, both from a numbers perspective and a cultural one.
-The feature has been more or less copied directly by Facebook into all its major apps (Facebook, Instagram, Messenger, and WhatsApp), with other platforms like YouTube also co-opting the feature for their own app.
+The feature has been imitated directly by Facebook across all its major apps, including Facebook, Instagram, Messenger and WhatsApp, with other platforms like YouTube also co-opting the feature for their own app.

 It’s unclear whether this includes content from major publishers within the Discover tab on Snapchat, or if this is focused exclusively on Stories published by actual users.
 Regardless, Snapchat Stories remains a force to be reckoned with, even as every platform imaginable tries to take on Stories with their own versions.